uroybd/dg-test-img/src/site/notes/Personal/Narrow Road to the Interior and Other Writings.md

 ---
 {"dg-publish":true,"permalink":"/personal/narrow-road-to-the-interior-and-other-writings/","title":"Narrow Road to the Interior and Other Writings by Matsuo Bashō, (trans.
-Sam Hamill)","tags":["japanese","travelog","autobiography","classic"]}
+Sam Hamill)","tags":["japanese","travelog","autobiography","classic"],"maturity":"1"}
 ---

 # Notes & Highlights:  Narrow Road to the Interior and Other Writings